SALVATIONAL PERFECTION REQUIRED

 “He [Christ] came to this world and lived a sinless life, that in His power His people might also live lives of sinlessness.
 He desires them by practicing the principles of truth to show to the world that God’s grace has power to sanctify the heart.”
 RH, April 1, 1902.

-“He who has not sufficient faith in Christ to believe that He can keep him from sinning, has not the faith that will give him an entrance into the Kingdom of God.”
+“He who has no sufficient faith in Christ to believe that He can keep him from sinning, has not the faith that will give him an entrance into the kingdom of God.”
 RH, March 10, 1904; 3SM:360.

 “To every one who surrenders fully to God is given the privilege of living without sin, in obedience to the Law of Heaven.”
 RH, September 27, 1906.